Western Style Weddings Work in Japan

 ...the list goes on

 The Chapel Assistant is a movie's creative director, a therapist, life coach and diplomat.
+Responsive and proactive.
 She knows exactly when to step in and when not to interfere.
-The Chapel Assistant is as unobtrusive as a superhero ninja, flexible, ready to adapt to any requirement, professional and calm, and above all, does her utmost to make sure the couple enjoy the best wedding they could ever dream of.
+The Chapel Assistant is Flexible (note the capital "F"), ready to adapt to any requirement, professional and calm, and above all, does her utmost to make sure the couple enjoy the best wedding they could ever dream of.

 And yes, it's a 'she', since the chapel assistant is the person who will attend to the bride's personal needs more than the groom's.
 The chapel assistant is also invariably Japanese, for the reasons stated below.